 One word of caution: Discovering conflict may create more problems than it solves-if the company does not provide appropriate training to its managers.
 Managing a team of diverse individuals does not come naturally for most.
 Supervisors must be taught to recognize the unique personality styles of others and be shown how to most effectively manage each style.
-Training in subjects such as conflict management and diversity have proven invaluable as people from widely different backgrounds continue to be drawn into the workforce.
+Conflict management and diversity training have proven invaluable as people from widely different backgrounds continue to be drawn into the workforce.

-Preventing Conflict with Peers
+Prevent Conflict with Peers

-Building compatible teams, fostering a culture of candor, implementing 360° reviews, and providing conflict and diversity training will go a long way to ensure that conflicts with the boss are avoided.
+Building compatible teams, fostering a culture of candor, implementing 360° reviews and providing conflict and diversity training will go a long way to ensure that conflicts with the boss are avoided.
 They can also help eliminate conflicts between employees.

 No one can deliver their best results in an environment where they don't get along with their peers.
-Peer conflict increases attitude problems, office tension, and absenteeism.
+Peer conflict increases attitude problems, office tension and absenteeism.
 It typically will impact not only individual performance, but also customer service and corporate morale.

 In today's world, where cross-functional teams thrive, the opportunity for peer conflict is greater than ever.
 We routinely force individuals with inherently different styles to work together.
-We mix engineering, sales, marketing, and R&D providing little more than a common goal.
+We mix engineering, sales, marketing and R&D providing little more than a common goal.
 While such diversity can greatly aid the creative process, it also increases the likelihood of conflict-and raises the risk of failure.

 Proactive management can put a stop to a bad situation before it snowballs.
 Just as in dealing with conflicts with the boss, the objective is to avoid peer conflict or discover and fix it before failure occurs.
-Once again, a combination of personality assessment, candor, feedback, and training for both managers and employees will greatly aid in preventing peer conflict.
+Once again, a combination of personality assessment, candor, feedback and training for both managers and employees will greatly aid in preventing peer conflict.
 And of course if all else fails, mixing up the teams is an option.

-Preventing Conflict in Values, Ethics and Style
+Prevent Conflict in Values

 You can teach skills.
 You can help people gain experience.
 But you can't change an individual's personality.
 Forcing a square peg into a round hole does nothing more than frustrate the peg and damage the hole.

-To prevent conflicts in values, ethics and behavioral style, there is only one solution-hire right!
-Placing a c loc k-watc her in a dedicated and highly focused team will probably create a great deal of dissension.
+To prevent conflicts in values, ethics and behavioral style, there is only one solution-hire right.
+Placing a clock-watcher in a dedicated and highly focused team will probably create a great deal of dissension.
 Turning an engineer into a salesman might just drive him and the other sales people crazy.
 And both situations may culminate in turnover.
-Hiring the wrong people is a sentence to failure.
+Hiring the wrong people leads to failure.

-Preventing Skill Deficiency
+Prevent Skill Deficiency

-Some people fail because they truly can't do the job.
+Still, some people fail because they truly can't do the job.
 This may be the result of poor hiring procedures, inadequate training, or people being promoted beyond their level of competency.
-The best way to prevent failure due to skill deficiency is to verify hat you have the right person for the task-whether you're hiring, reorganizing or promoting.
+The best way to prevent failure due to skill deficiency is to verify that you have the right person for the task-whether you're hiring, re-organizing or promoting.